-In a recent thread from the Epicurean Friends forum, we were invited to create our own outlines of Epicurean philosophy.
-The exercise has great didactic value, as it helps us to assimilate what we’ve learned in philosophy.
+The exercise of creating our own outlines of Epicurean philosophy has great didactic value, as it helps us to assimilate what we’ve learned in philosophy.
 Epicurus himself encouraged this exercise among his disciples in his epistles.
 Here is my own outline:

 Physics / The Nature of Things

 - Things are made, ultimately, of particles and void.

 - Bodies have inherent / primary and relational / secondary properties.

 - All that exists, exists within nature and there can not be a super-natural or un-natural “realm”; it would not have a way of existing outside of nature, that is: reality.

 - All things obey laws of nature, which apply everywhere.